MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 ## Use the Azure Purview REST API to discover data

-As part of the integration framework, Azure Purview REST APIs should be used to register data during the first ingestion.
-They can be used to submit data to the data catalog for discovering data soon after it's ingested.
-For more information and to get started, see the tutorial for [how to use Azure Purview REST APIs](/azure/purview/tutorial-using-rest-apis).
+Azure Purview REST APIs should be used to register data during the initial ingestion.
+You can use the APIs to submit data to your data catalog soon after it's ingested.

+For more information, see [how to use Azure Purview REST APIs](/azure/purview/tutorial-using-rest-apis).

 ### Register data sources